mohsinhassan618/oceansapart/readme.md

 - Install/Activate the theme Oceans Apart
 - Enable ACF Plugin
 - Import the Fields Group
-- Create a page and set page templat to Oceans Apart Task
+- Create a page and set page template to Oceans Apart Task
-- Add/edit the Oceans Apart Fields at the page bottom (on page edit screen)
+- Add/edit the Oceans Apart Fields at the page bottom (on-page edit screen)
 - That's all

 ### ACF Local JSON